yedhukrishnan/onemdm-client/README.md

-One MDM Client
+OneMDM Client
 ==============

 One MDM Client is the android application to run on the client device to communicate with the One MDM Server.
-Read more about One MDM here: [One MDM Server](https://github.com/multunus/one-mdm/)
+Read more about One MDM here: [OneMDM Server](https://github.com/yedhukrishnan/onemdm-server/)

 ## How to set up One MDM Client?